-The Lynch School of Education Master’s program in Applied Developmental and Educational Psychology is designed for students who seek to enhance their understanding of human development.
+The Lynch School of Education Master’s program in Applied Developmental and Educational Psychology (ADEP) is designed for students who seek to enhance their understanding of human development.

 The program provides training in applied development for educators, service providers, advocates, and researchers.
 It is designed for those who wish to understand and serve the needs of children, adults, and communities.

 Our program embeds challenging academic work and a collegial intellectual environment within the broader culture of the Lynch School of Education at Boston College, which seeks to promote social justice and enhance the human condition.

 Please visit the Program of Study page to download information on the M.A. / Applied Developmental and Educational Psychology program requirements.